grame-cncm/faust/architecture/unity/README.md

 ## Options

-The following options are available :
+The following options are available:

   - `-w32`          : produces a Windows 32bits library
   - `-w64`          : produces a Windows 64bits library